paolino/book-a-visit/semantic.md

 Interaction phase starts with an appointment encoded in an acceptance status.
 An appointment can be extended with messages from both parties until the _serving_ time, this transactions are called _chatting_. _chatting_ doesn't change the nature of the status. _chatting_ itself can happen before and after the _serving_.
 During the _serving_ phase the state can be set to _dropped_ from the _giver_ or reach its due time and go on to _chatting after_ state.
-During the appointment time span chatting and dropping are disabled and the only possible change of status is from the _giver_ with a _failure_ declaration. _Failure_ is a possible final state.
+During the appointment time span chatting and dropping are disabled and the only possible change of status is fixed from the _giver_ with a _failure_ declaration sending it to a _negative_ final state.
-After the appointment chatting is re-enabled together with the chance for the _taker_ to close with an end state containing a _feedback_.
+After the appointment chatting is re-enabled together with the chance for the _taker_ to close with an _positive_ final state containing a _feedback_.
-_Dropped_ state has to be closed with a _feedback_ from _taker_.
+Even a _dropped_ state has to be closed to an _positive_ final state with a _feedback_ from _taker_.

+    Should we consider a different final state for droppeds ?
+Or even consider them negative ?

-### Chatting state
+### _Chatting before_ state

-The chatting state is extending a proposal with the other _part_ and refining the _zone_ to a _place_
+The chatting state is extending a proposal from the other _part_ and refining the proposed _zone_ to a definite _place_

 A _chatting before_ state contains: